In this step-by-step guide, you will find instructions on how to replace the convertible pump on Mercedes-Benz soft-top and hard-top convertibles s

 - Risk of fire.
 During this procedure, the exhaust temperature is exceptionally high and can reach up to 700 °C.

-Here is how to regenerate Mercedes DPF: To perform this procedure, you will need a Professional OBD-II Diagnostic Scanner that supports the DPF regeneration function.
+Here is how to regenerate Mercedes DPF: To perform this procedure, you will need a Mercedes-Benz Diagnostic Scanner that supports the DPF regeneration function.
 The menu names may vary slightly between scanners but the same for all scanners.
-Pictures are with TopDon ArtiPad, DPF regen steps the same for Mercedes Star Diagnostic C3 and C4 scanners.
+DPF regen steps below also apply to Mercedes Star Diagnostic C3 and C4 scanners.

 - Connect your scanner to the diagnostic port under the dashboard.
 Start the engine and let it idle in Park.